hamzafer/hpc-jobs-ntnu/README.md

-# HPC Jobs for NTNU
+# HPC Jobs for NTNU IDUN

 A collection of SLURM job scripts, utility tools, and log-management conventions for running JPDVT experiments on the NTNU HPC cluster.